The Antikthyera Mechanism

 The first digital computer, the Atanasoff-Berry Computer, was built on the Iowa State campus between 1939 and 1942.
 While this was the first, only 8 years later, Britain’s National Physical Laboratory completed the ACE, a small, programmable computer with an operating speed of 1 MHz.
 Certainly pittance by today’s standards, but at the time, ACE held the title for the fastest computer in the world.
 Alongside these discoveries, Bell Labs built the first working transistor.
 This earned them the Nobel Prize in Physics in 1953, and their design was used by governments and militaries for specialized purposes.
 Bell Labs then went on the produce MOSFET (Metal-Oxide-Silicon Field-Effect Transistor) in 1959, which was the first miniaturized transistor that was mass-produced for a wide variety of applications.
 The MOSFET would lead to the microcomputer revolution and is a fundamental foundation of digital electronics.

 Following the development of the MOSFET, the idea of a personal computer became more and more appealing.
 The issue was, most computers were prohibitively expensive, and used almost exclusively by governments, corporations, militaries, and universities.
 That was, until the invention of the Microprocessor.
-While it had been possible for some time to develop a microcomputer, the processors still requires several large circuit boards in order to function.
+While it had been possible for some time to develop a microcomputer, the processors still require several large circuit boards to function.
 However, once it was found that the processor could be placed on a single, integrated circuit - thanks to MOSFET - it was able to be commercialized.
-In 1972, the introduction of the Intel 4004 caused the cost of Microprocessors to decline rapidly, and the stage was set for personal computer to become a household item.
+In 1972, the introduction of the Intel 4004 caused the cost of Microprocessors to decline rapidly, and the stage was set for personal computers to become a household item.

 The development of computers began to proceed at a rapid pace.
 From 1980 to 2000, several dozen advancements were made in compression, miniaturization, portability, and manufacturing.
 By 1991, the World Wide Web became publicly accessible, leading to the sharing of information like never before.
 By 2000, nearly every country had a connection to the Web and nearly half the people in the United States used the internet regularly.
-Personal Computers became ubiquitous, followed shortly by cell phones, and in order to keep up with the demand of an increasingly technological world, those specializing in Computer Science came to be much sought after.
+Personal Computers became ubiquitous, followed shortly by cell phones, and to keep up with the demand of an increasingly technological world, those specializing in Computer Science came to be much sought after.

-With the development of cloud technology, artificial intelligence that makes the use of advanced heuristic modelling, machine learning, and other modern breakthroughs it’s becoming clear that computer science will continue to develop exponentially as time goes on.
+With the development of cloud technology, artificial intelligence that makes the use of advanced heuristic modeling, machine learning, and other modern breakthroughs it’s becoming clear that computer science will continue to develop exponentially as time goes on.
 The strides made in the last 30 years far outstrip those made in the previous 100, and those outstrip those made in the previous 4000.
 As technology improves, it remains to be seen where Computer Science will take us next.